About us

 Alessandro Mottura

-University of Birmingham (Discover Materials Co Chair)
+University of Birmingham (Discover Materials Co-chair)

 I try to improve alloys used for advanced applications such as jet engines and bio implants, using computer simulations to understand how atoms interact in these materials, and trying to predict how changes in composition my change the behaviour of the materials I work with.
 I love how Materials Science and Engineering truly applies to everything, and how all of our technology relies on our ability to exploit the amazing properties of materials.